 This mode of operation is very convenient for automated management of the ESB instances as it execute the command in one go and gives the result if there is any.
 It is expected to be used by scripts, but no limitation for a human using this to get the result of an execution in one go.

 To run the UTerm with this mode, you need to pass the "-command" or "–command" option, if this option is not passed in it defaults to run the UTerm in the interactive mode.

 Running the UTerm with the standalone, scriptable mode can be done by executing the uterm.sh or the uterm.bat, depending on your operating system with the following options.

-On Linux based systems, use a command line shell to navigate to the ULTRA_HOME/bin directory and execute the uterm.sh script with the --command or -c option to see the set of available commands
+On Linux based systems, use a command line shell to navigate to the ULTRA_HOME/bin directory and execute the uterm.sh script with the --command or -command option to see the set of available commands.

 The list of complete commands available can be found in the UTerm Command Reference.
 Alternatively, you can find various options available with the command set printed by the previous "help" command by using the --help or -h option with each and every command.
 For example to see the possible options with the list-servers command, you can execute;